WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 ## Simulacrum
 Starting on wave 50, every stage a ending portal will spawn to end a run peacefully.
-A super boss wave (such as Mithrix) will be forced on wave 50, reoccuring every 30 waves. (they can still occur randomly).
+A super boss wave (such as Mithrix) will be forced on wave 50, reoccuring every 30 waves. (they can still rarely occur randomly).
 This makes getting to wave 50 a set goal and makes the gamemode "beatable".
 One of these runs should take around an hour (similiar to loop Mithrix) and counts as a win.